In this blog we will dig deeper into what is Tableau and everything that you should know about it.

 - Spotting trends, analytics and statistics

 Even though Tableau cost is on the higher side, the Tableau customers are not complaining.
-One of the best features of Tableau is that there is almost zero coding and hence anybody can use it.
 It has in-built drag and drop options along with table calculation features that can help to add complex analysis with the click of a mouse.

 Tableau also seamlessly integrates with the various programming languages like Python, R and so on and this is of great use to the data science community.
 One of the most important features of Tableau is that it can connect with almost any type of data source like text data, excel files, and databases having different types of data stored into it which Tableau competitors find it hard to emulate.